DIVORCE MEDIATION: ARE YOU READY? Janet Miller Wiseman

 The couple owned an investment property, across the street from where she lived in the former marital home.
 The lease was soon to be up, and he wanted to move into the investment property with his new partner as soon as their renter moved out.
 She, on the other hand, thought that the proximity of the houses was all too close for comfort, especially for the two women who had had the same man as a partner.
-She wanted to offer the current renter another lease, both of them continue to share the profit on the rent, or sell the investment property.
+She wanted to offer the current renter another lease, and wanted both of them to continue to share the profit on the rent, or sell the investment property.

 He spoke about building a fence in front of the marital home so they wouldn’t see each other’s comings and goings.
-He said even before the renter moved out, his new partner would put her home, in which they lived together, on the market that week, and they would be moving in, over his still-wife’s strenuous objections.
+He said even before the renter moved out, his new partner would put her home, in which they lived together, on the market that week, and they would be moving in, over his still-current-wife’s strenuous objections.
 He was simply going to move in, without mutual agreement.

 The Second Not Yet Ready for Divorce Mediation Clients